-Hello, I am very glad you are creating such an interesting website.
+Hello, I'm very glad you are creating such an interesting website.
 I would like to ask if I'm doing something wrong in preparing ginseng stuffing.
-I bought the slices of Taiwanese 6-year-old ginseng TaiwanTCM Liang and started to prepare my infusion according to the enclosed instructions.
-For three days I made a 3-sliced root spice.
-I put the slices in a mug and pour it with boiling water and leave about 50 minutes to leaven.
+I bought the slices of the 6-year-old ginseng TaiwanTCM Liang and started to prepare my infusion according to the enclosed instructions.
+For three days I made a 3-piece root spice.
+I put the slices in a mug and pour it with boiling water and leave for about 50 minutes to leaven.
 I do not feel like I'm feeling any change or some effects when using ginseng - more activity, less fatigue or something, so I would like to ask if I do not prepare poorly?
 Thank you.
 JJ

-I did not want to write about the ginseng at all.
+I originally did not want to write about the ginseng at all.
 But he can not be satisfied with his general understanding as a lifebuilder who heals everything and nothing.
 Ginseng and other adaptogens have specific, strong and long-lasting effects on the vascular, nervous and immune systems .
-These are not commonly known to our surgeons and manufacturers of synthetic drugs.
-In medical journals, obviously, rent articles (like Messina2006hsf ) appear that ginseng has "interactions" with drugs for thrombosis , diabetes , depression , etc. The aim of these articles is to conceal the fact that ginseng itself is a medicine against thrombosis and diabetes.
-This, of course, is a breach of scientific and citation ethics that we are not accustomed to here.
+These are not commonly known or used by our doctors and synthetic drug manufacturers.
+In medical journals, obviously rent articles (like Messina2006hsf ) appear that ginseng has "interactions" with drugs against thrombosis , diabetes , depression , etc. The aim of these articles is to conceal the fact that ginseng itself is a medicine against thrombosis and diabetes.
+This, of course, is a breach of scientific and citation ethics that we are not used to here.
 I try to remedy this by providing a full view of the relevant professional literature.

 And now to use ginseng ...